sayanb06/Jump-/Development.md

 ### 4. Added sound

 ##4/27:
-### added motion when the user clicks it's not going in the correct direction
+### 1. added motion when the user clicks it's not going in the correct direction
+### 2. motion is fixed including the following bugs: multiples jumps, switching direction while in the middle of the path.
+Have to add multiple platforms capability